^

 What tests are needed?

-Treatment of neuroma of the nose is complex: surgical in combination with radiotherapy.
+Treatment of nasal neuroma is complex: surgical in combination with radiation therapy.
 The tumor most often recurs.

-At the initial stages of development of the neuroma of the nose has a cautious prognosis, in cases of tumor germination into the orbit, the latticed labyrinth, anterior cranial fossa - very serious.
+In the initial stages of development, a nasal neuroma has a cautious prognosis; in cases of tumor growth into the orbit, ethmoid labyrinth, and anterior cranial fossa, the prognosis is very serious.

 You are reporting a typo in the following text: